1.D. Set theory as a unified framework

 Let us list the remaining options.
 Set theory rejects 1. but keeps 2.
 But since 1. is rejected, keeping 2. may be or not be an issue depending on further details.

-Any generic theory (whose ranges of binders are types) can be legitimately developed (as explained in 4.11) by the construction of a new type K given as the set of all structures defined by a fixed expression A for all combinations of values of its parameters.
-Indeed a binder with range K abbreviates a successive use of binders on all the parameters of A. Here A and the interpreting model come first, then the range K of structures with its evaluator V are created outside them : A has no sub-term with type K, thus does not use V.
+In the construction (1.5) of a type K of structures defined by a formula A, a binder with range K abbreviates a successive use of binders on all the parameters of A. Here A and the interpreting model come first, then the range K of structures with its evaluator V are created outside them : A has no sub-term with type K, thus does not use V.

 The notion of "structure" in 1MT (one-model theory in first-order logic) has this similarity with the notion of set in set theory : in 1MT, the class of all structures of any fixed symbol type (beyond constants) is usually not a set, calling "sets" such ranges K (of those with a fixed defining expression and variable parameters) and their subsets.